-In order to accurately collect information for the Income Statement, the OCC proposes changing items 127 and 128 (Realized Gains/Losses on available-for-sale securities and held-tomaturity securities, including OTTI) to be reported items instead of being equal to the total amounts on the Securities OTTI by Portfolio worksheet.
-Additionally, for consistency with changes proposed to the Counterparty Risk Worksheet described below, items 59 and 62 (Trading Incremental Default Losses and Other CCR Losses) would be modified to be Trading Issuer Default Losses and CCR Losses, and line item 61 (Counterparty Incremental Default Losses) would be removed.
+In order to accurately collect information for the Income Statement, the OCC is changing items 127 and 128 (Realized Gains/Losses on available-forsale securities and held-to-maturity securities, including OTTI) to be reported items instead of being equal to the total amounts on the Securities OTTI by Portfolio worksheet.
+Additionally, for consistency with changes to the Counterparty Risk Worksheet described below, items 59 and 62 (Trading Incremental Default Losses and Other CCR Losses) would be modified to be Trading Issuer Default

+Losses and CCR Losses, and line item 61 (Counterparty Incremental Default Losses) is being removed.